 This development has been noticed in Nordea.
 “We have seen a clear interest from FX customers who have been turning to algorithms to access multiple liquidity pools to reduce their trading costs and improve execution quality”, says Jesper Goor Pedersen, Algo Quants and Insights at Nordea.

-BIS highlight that business models of traditional bank intermediaries have come under increasing pressure.
-That, liquidity provision has become more concentrated among the largest banks, which reap the benefits of a large electronic network of client relationships to internalise a large part of their customer flows.
+The BIS highlights that the business models of traditional bank intermediaries have come under increasing pressure.
+Liquidity provision has become more concentrated among the largest banks, which reap the benefits of a large electronic network of client relationships to internalise a large part of their customer flows.

 “We have also found that internalization ratios for algos is a topic that many clients are interested in.
 There are some limits to the internalization ratios you can expect to achieve, if you are not willing to cannibalize best execution for the client.
 We have decided to be completely transparent about the model we use to internalize flow from algorithms, including the limits to internalization ratios that are implied by this model.
 It is important that customers understand that it is not always beneficial to internalize flow”, Jesper explains.